-For a successful role play, divide students into small groups.
+Divide students into small groups.
 Assign students the different roles and set a time limit for them to perform the dialogue.
 Make sure you give each student a chance to be the doctor, nurse and patient.
 If you have time, ask groups to volunteer to present their skit in front of the whole class.
-Tell them to be super dramatic!

 4. Time to Teach

 Goal: Students practice public speaking by instructing or explaining a chosen topic in detail to the class.